Introduction

 Communication with Top Finalists

-Neither the committee members nor anyone else in the department or college may communicate with finalists regarding terms of employment, salary, or working conditions before receiving explicit authorization from the provost.
+Neither the committee members nor anyone else in the department or college may communicate with finalists regarding terms of employment, salary, or working conditions before receiving explicit authorization from the Provost.
 There may be no “informal” or “unofficial” offers contingent on subsequent approval.
-The provost must review and approve the formal offer letter prior to its delivery to the candidate.
+The Provost must review and approve the formal offer letter prior to its delivery to the candidate.

-Making an Offer and Closing the Search
+Making an Offer & Closing the Search

-An offer of employment and the specification of the terms of an offer require the provost’s prior approval and must not be prematurely, contingently, or speculatively conveyed to a finalist.
+An offer of employment and the specification of the terms of an offer require the Provost’s prior approval and must not be prematurely, contingently, or speculatively conveyed to a finalist.
 Inquiries to check whether a candidate is still available are permitted, but they must be done for all finalists and not just the committee’s preferred candidate.

-After the Provost’s Office has approved the hire, the dean or designee may then extend verbal offers to candidates in accordance with the provost’s approval in APWS and begin negotiations.
+After the Provost’s Office has approved the hire, the Dean or designee may then extend verbal offers to candidates in accordance with the Provost’s approval in APWS and begin negotiations.
 Candidates who are being offered employment should be encouraged to consult with the MSP as an independent resource to discuss the various benefits and advantages of working as a faculty member at UMass Amherst.

 The record keeper is responsible for appropriately dispositioning all candidates including any offers made, offers declined, any offer accepted, and must identify the person actually hired.
-This is a critical responsibility as HR is charged with the responsibility of reporting to the federal government on our hiring record.

 Multiple Simultaneous Offers

-In general, the dean or designee may not make simultaneous offers to finalists.
-However, in some highly competitive fields where the demand for qualified candidates far outstrips the supply, the dean or designee may ask the provost for permission to make multiple simultaneous offers with the hope of hiring one person.
+In general, the Dean or designee may not make simultaneous offers to finalists.
+However, in some highly competitive fields where the demand for qualified candidates far outstrips the supply, the Dean or designee may ask the Provost for permission to make multiple simultaneous offers with the hope of hiring one person.
 Such a hiring strategy must be approached cautiously because of the risk of exceeding available financial resources.

-Background Checks and Vaccination Requirements
+Background Checks and Vaccination Requirement

 If the employment offer is accepted, the background check is carried out by the vendor engaged by Human Resources for this purpose.
-All offers are contingent on successfully passing a background check and compliance with the University's vaccination policy.
+All offers are contingent on successfully passing a background check and compliance with the University’s vaccination policy.
 The background check is comprehensive and includes criminal, financial, professional, and educational checks.
-The associate provost for Academic Personnel will provide template offer letters that must be used for tenure-track appointments.

 The following steps are required to close the search:

-- The search committee chair will send rejection letters to all unsuccessful applicants thanking them for applying, if this has not beendone at an earlier stage.
+- The search committee chair will send rejection letters to all unsuccessful applicants thanking them for applying, if this has not been done at an earlier stage.

 - The record keeper will organize the search material and prepare it for storage in the hiring unit.
 The search committee staff person will retrieve and discard materials such as work samples, extra copies of resumes, and individual rating sheets.
 The final search file, which is retained by the hiring department for three years after the job begin date, should contain:

-- Personnel requisition form.
+- Personnel Requisition form

-- Search proposal memo.
+- Search Proposal Memo

-- Copies of all advertisements as printed or electronically published.
+- Copies of all advertisements as printed or electronically published

-- Minutes of committee meetings (if kept).
+- Minutes of committee meetings (if kept)

-- Summary (group) rating sheets.
+- Summary (group) rating sheets

-- Interview notes.
+- Interview Notes

 - Memorandum from search committee/personnel committee to the appointing authority regarding finalists.
 Be sure to briefly describe process used through various stages of process.

-- Memorandum from the designated appointing authority to dean recommending offer.
+- Memorandum from the designated appointing authority to Dean recommending offer.

-- Successful candidate's applicant file in PageUp.
+- Successful candidate's applicant file will be in PageUp.

 - Waiver of Right of Access to Letters of Recommendation forms are in PageUp (successful candidate, whose form must be placed in his/her permanent personnel file).